Log in

 Age:

-He is present.
-He doesn't take my pants off, but he is sweet and creamy, and a dominant woman who knows what she wants can use it to emphasize these characteristics.
-I personally wouldn't recommend it for young women and girls.
+It is present.
+It doesn't knock my socks off, but it is sweet and creamy, and a dominant woman who knows what she wants can emphasize these characteristics with it.
+Personally, I wouldn't recommend it for young women and girls.

-Not for girls and young women, but if you like it classy, dense and rich, this is a good winter fragrance.
+Not for girls and young women, but for those who like it elegant, dense, and rich, this offers a good winter scent.

 Conclusion: